Festival in Indonesia

 Festival Teluk Kendari

-In April, partying and dragon-boat races will be in Sulawesi’s Kendari Bay.
+Partying and dragon-boat races will be in April in Sulawesi’s Kendari Bay.

 Bidar Race